cscart/docs/en/user_guide/settings/index.rst

 Settings
 ********

-This section of the documentation describes various settings of your store.
+This section of the documentation describes various settings from the **Settings** menu.
 For convenience, settings are arranged into groups.
 To switch between the groups, use the toggle on the left.
 After applying changes to settings, click the **Save** button.

 .. note::